 Umbilical cord and other maternal observations should be taken seriously by your OBGYN.
 In some cases, the results of these exams and observations should lead your doctor to carefully examine your unborn child for umbilical cord issues, problems, and concerns.

-Like every state, yours places a limit on the amount of time you have to file your lawsuit.
+Like every state, there’s a limit on the amount of time you have to file your lawsuit.
 Missing or misunderstanding that the timeline can have a seriously negative impact on your case.
-The timelines vary from state to state, and your state will have its own statute of limitations.
-Your state will also have its own rules in place that may allow you to toll—or temporarily stall—the statute of limitations for birth injury cases.
-Speak to a lawyer today who is familiar with the laws in your state.
+The timelines vary from state to state.
+Your state will also have its own rules in place that may allow you to toll, or temporarily stall, the statute of limitations for birth injury cases.

 Causes and Symptoms of Umbilical Cord Compression